Defining an allocation

 Description

 The description in the allocation header is used in transactions created for the post-to activity in the allocation line.
-Specify a description to override the description defined in the allocation header.
+Provide a description to override the description defined in the allocation header.

 Post To Account

-The allocation header contains the post to company, accounting unit, account, and subaccount that will be used in the allocation transaction.
-Select a different company, accounting unit, account, and subaccount if you do not want to use the allocation header's information in the transactions created for the post-to activity in the allocation line.
+The allocation header contains the post to company, accounting unit, account, and subaccount that is used in the allocation transaction.
+Select a different company, accounting unit, account, and subaccount if you do not use the allocation header's information in the transactions created for the post-to activity in the allocation line.